jon4hz/tg-autoresponder/README.md

 The message which will be sent is located in `./data/message.py`.
 After editing the message, restart the container with `sudo docker-compose restart`.

 ### Exclude users
 There is an option to exclude users from receiving the automated message.
-Add a users telegram id in the `excluded_users` array in the file `./data/config.py`.
+Add a users Telegram ID in the `excluded_users` array in the file `./data/config.py`.